unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - create opportunities for players to do surprising things without it being a "gotcha, you forgot X" moment
 - hidden units without bookkeeping
-- avoid IGOUGO via alternate activation of unit groups called Taskforces
+- avoid IGOUGO via alternate activation of Taskforce unit groups
 - activated unit groupings are flexible and dynamic not strict like platoons or companies and can change from turn to turn
 - having more/better information than your opponent gives an advantage